 Both men were wearing lifejackets and personal locator beacons, which thankfully led the rescue crews right to them.

-MRNSW Mid North Coast Regional Operations Manager Randall Gawne said the Trial Bay 30 crew had quickly spotted the men and retrieved them.
+MRNSW Mid North Coast Regional Operations Manager Randall Gawne said the Trial Bay 30 crew had quickly spotted the men and retrieved them, with the help of the rescue helicopter.

 "What a fantastic result," he said.